 |

 (Code: 1401) | | Excellent condition M36 private purchase tunic.
 Wool rayon blend tunic with dark green collar and six button front closure.
 Four pleated pockets with scalloped flaps.
 Officer quality breast eagle in aluminium bullion wire threads on dark green wool base.
-Shoulderboards of silver aluminium braid on lemon wool base with lemon waffenfarbe.
+Shoulder boards of silver aluminium braid on lemon wool base with lemon waffenfarbe.
 Interior of tunic lined in grey rayon.
 Label to collar has maker details 'H. Oldevend, Hamburg'.
 Inside breast pocket has an interior label with maker name and the owners name in black ink with date of 4.6.41.
 Dagger hanging strap to inside.
 Sewn to second button hole is ribbon for the War Merit Cross 2nd Class.
-Attached to tunic breast pocket is a good condition War Merit Cross 1st Class maker marked '50' for 'Karl Gschiermeister, Wien' .Above the breast pocket is stitched award loops for a ribbon bar.
+Complete with original stitched award loops for two awards and a ribbon bar.
 The top tunic button has detached from tunic but is present. |

 |